roshannaik/kafka-consumer-channel/README.md

 This is a very high throughput channel for Flume that enables use of Flume as a *high-speed* and *reliable* Kafka consumer.

-*How fast does it go ?*
+**How fast does it go ?**

 It clocks around 360 MB/s with a single Null Sink (fastest sink) attached to it using 1000 byte events.
 With slower sinks it will run as fast as the sink can go.

 In contrast, the Kafka Source when configured with a Memory channel and Null sink can deliver about 150 MB/s.
 For reliabile recovery from Flume agent crashes, however, the File channel will be required.
 With a single disk, File channel can deliver almost 40 MB/s.

-Flume when configured a Kafka source and memory channel deliver around 150 MB/s thoughput with a single source and single NullSink.
+Flume when configured with a Kafka source and memory channel delivers around 150 MB/s thoughput with a single source and single NullSink.

 **Why is it reliable ?**